Gamera: Overview

-Both Gamera and Godzilla franchises have played significant roles in expanding modern culture in Japan, influenced various other productions, and influenced each other on various occasions.
+Both Gamera and Godzilla franchises have played significant roles in expanding modern culture in Japan, affecting many other mediums, and have influenced each other on various occasions.
+Filmmakers and producers from the two franchises did not have particular senses of rivalry, and have paid respects to each other.
 Both along with other tokusatsu productions, most notably Daimajin and Tsuburaya's Ultra Q and Ultraman franchises, formed the First Kaiju Boom, which became the basis for the Second Kaiju Boom and the Yōkai / Kaiki Boom.
 Despite the restraints by the Six-Company Agreement, which was led by Masaichi Nagata himself, the success of Daiei Film's own Gamera prompted non-Toho kaiju productions.
 This, and Masaichi's contributions in the launching of the Japanese Film Export Promotion Association, encouraged the Japanese government to value kaiju and tokusatsu productions for exports, and the First Kaiju Boom became a social phenomenon with notable influences on modern popular cultures in Japan.

 Daiei Film's objective was not to surpass the Godzilla franchise, but to coexist with it, and the Gamera franchise achieved differentiation from Toho productions, gained popularity notably among children, and rivaled the Godzilla franchise.

+Daiei's bankruptcy and diminished public recognition of Gamera in comparison to Godzilla furtherly worsened the situation of the former franchise.
 Especially by global and post-Daiei domestic perspectives, Gamera has often been described as a cheap, uncool, and inferior rip-off of Godzilla, and such impressions along with declined public recognitions and limited advertisements and media attentions have negatively affected the franchise most notably on box office results of post-Daiei productions, furtherly hindering revival attempts by Tokuma Shoten and Kadokawa Corporation.